AaronCWacker/MapsAndAIofMapMaking/README.md

 # 5. NPI Registry
 ## 5.1 Using AI Can Change How You Think - For Example What if you want to improve memory by 1000%?

-Prompt:
-Explain More Creative, More Balanced, and More Precise
+## 5.2 Prompt: Explain More Creative, More Balanced, and More Precise

-Memory, Neurology

 Explain More Creative, More Balanced, and More Precise Searching the web for: More Creative, More Balanced, and More Precise